oladeha2/shot_boudary_detector/README.md

 4. cuda

 For easy use of the shot boundary detector place the video file in the same directory is possible.
-Clone repo and to detect the frames of the input video that are potentially part of a shot boundary run the following command while inside the repo
+Clone repo and to detect the frames of the input video that are potentially part of a shot boundary run the following command while inside the repo:

-1. For gpu users  --> python get_transition_frames_gpu.py <video_file_path> <name of text file to save predictions>
+For gpu users  --> python get_transition_frames_gpu.py <video_file_path> <name of text file to save predictions>

-2. For cpu users --> python get_transition_frames_cpu.py <video_file_path> <name of text file to save predictions>
+For cpu users --> python get_transition_frames_cpu.py <video_file_path> <name of text file to save predictions>

 The file name to svae files to must have the '.txt' extension added to it.
 The resulting text file located in 'predictions/<your_text_file_name>' will have the frame numbers in the input video that are part of one of the following transitions:
 1. Hard cut